Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Cadastral, engineering and construction surveying, finance and accounting, geodesy, geographic information systems, hydrographic surveying, hydrology and water engineering, land management, laser scanning, law, leadership and ethics, management, marketing, microeconomics for business decisions, photogrammetry, satellite positioning, spatial information systems and computing, town planning and valuation.
+Cadastral engineering and construction surveying, finance and accounting, geodesy, geographic information systems, hydrographic surveying, hydrology and water engineering, land management, law, leadership and ethics, management, marketing, microeconomics for business decisions, photogrammetry and laser scanning, satellite positioning, spatial information systems and computing, town planning, plus valuation.

 Career opportunities